damienegan/gleam/README.md

 * The Solution Architecture combines the EA Principles and Guidleines with the Business Architecture and the Digital Architecture to provide a solution to the business.
 Solutions can be delivered through a Project and Portfolio Management Practice, usually contributing to a Solutions Portfolio and Service Catalogue.
 * The various elements of the Digital Architecture are independent components and can change over time.
 The various elements of the EA Guidance will also update and change over time.
 The EA principles remain mostly constant.

+* Review the PNG file for a visual representation.